Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 `CannotSendToData` object (for `Data`), or a copy of the Promise's own rejection object (for `Rejected`).

-## Inbound (Kernel->Vat) translation
+## Vat-Inbound Slot Translation

-Any slots in the operation must then be translated into identifiers that are specific to the target Vat, by looking them up in the target Vat's C-List.
+Any slots in messages from the kernel must be translated into identifiers specific to the target Vat, by looking them up in the target Vat's C-List.
 If they do not already exist in this C-List, a new (negative) index will be allocated and added to the C-List.